BRTNetwork/brt-lib/docs/index.md

 `disconnect(): Promise<void>`

-Tells the RippleAPI instance to disconnect from its rippled server.
+Tells the RippleAPI instance to disconnect from its brtd server.

 ### Parameters